+Individuals who are interested in master's-level computer engineering studies can enroll in a Master of Science program in the field.
+Interested students can benefit from information about the curriculum and application requirements for this degree, as well as future career possibilities.
 Like most master's degree programs, a Master of Science in Computer Engineering takes about two years of full-time study to complete.
-Graduate studies in engineering often require applicants to have a bachelor's degree in a similar field.
-Many schools offer the master's degree program through distance learning, allowing students to study at their own pace and set their own schedules.
+Many schools offer the master's degree program through distance learning.
+In some cases, this allows students to study at their own pace and set their own schedules, but they must ultimately fulfill the same curriculum requirements as on-campus students.

 - Computer architecture